UnifiedPush/specifications/specifications/server.md

 The endpoint MUST be a IRI (RFC 3987) with a scheme of HTTP or HTTPS that MAY use query parameters, a path, or both to identify the push registration.
 An endpoint's length MUST be less than or equal to 1000 bytes.

+The endpoint contains an unguessabled identifier.
+This SHOULD be a 160 bits (20 bytes) random value URL-safe base64 encoded string.

 ## Discovery

 On sending a GET request to the full endpoint URL (including query parameters), the push server MUST return the following JSON: